 The bridge ties the song’s themes together with a broader reflection on fleeting indulgence:

 Here, SZA captures the transient nature of passion and material excess.
-The juxtaposition of “blowin’ money fast” with “tryna make it last” mirrors the tension in the relationship—burning bright and fast but yearning for something enduring.
+Oh woah, the juxtaposition of “blowin’ money fast” with “tryna make it last” mirrors the tension in the relationship — burning bright and fast but yearning for something enduring.

 The third verse leans into playful sensuality with references to Tarzan and Jane, adding a layer of fantasy to the narrative: